modernben/forge-docs/1.0/sites/the-basics.md

 Before you install the repository, you can also decide whether or not to install Composer dependencies.
 If your project does not contain a `composer.json` file, you should uncheck this option.

+#### Deploy Keys

+Sometimes you may wish to only grant the Forge user access to a specific repository.
+This is typically accomplished by adding an SSH key to that repository's "Deploy Keys" on the repository's GitHub, GitLab, or Bitbucket dashboard.

+When adding a new site to the server, you may choose to generate a Deploy Key for that application.
+Once the key has been generated, you can add it to the repository of your choice via your source control provider's dashboard - allowing the server to clone that specific repository.

 ### WordPress

 Forge can install [WordPress](https://wordpress.org) automatically for you, so you can get right into writing your next blog post.